javorszky/framework-muxer-showdown/README.md

 Does not have anything built in, so upgrading the GET request to a WS is up to us.
 Gobwas or standard library /x/websocket is perfectly fine for the job.

-As we can access the raw request and responsewriters, it's essentially the same solution as echo's or net/http's.
+As we can access the raw request and ResponseWriter, it's essentially the same solution as echo's or net/http's.

 #### Path specificity